 For example, the child was violent towards you or the child was in foster care for a long time.
 The court order terminating your parental rights will say if it was voluntary or involuntary and if good cause was established.

-Even if you were never convicted of a crime, a civil or administrative welfare fraud determination will disqualify you from a direct care position for 7 years.
+Even if you were never convicted of a crime, a civil or administrative welfare fraud determination disqualifies you from a direct care position for 7 years.
 An administrative welfare fraud determination happens when you are accused of getting welfare benefits when you shouldn’t have.
 You are not charged with a crime, but the county cuts you off benefits for a period of time, usually 1 to 10 years.
 If you are accused of welfare fraud, you can appeal and defend yourself at a hearing through the Department of Human Services.
 For information on how to appeal, see our fact sheets Welfare Appeals to DHSand Welfare Fraud Cases and Hearings.

 Try to get the state to change their decision.
 If they do, you won’t have a disqualifying mark on your record and you can work in any direct contact job.
 What you can do depends on the type of disqualifying mark you have.
 Below are some things you can do depending on the type of disqualification.

 If your disqualification is because of criminal convictions

 If you are not the person who was found guilty or pled guilty, tell DHS and they can help you submit fingerprints to clear up the identity mistake.
 But you still have to deal with the criminal court case separately.

 File papers with the court to get a criminal expungement in the county where the crime happened.
 Expungement is the process of going to court to ask a judge to “seal” (limit access to) a criminal record.
 A judge agreeing to “seal” or “expunge” a criminal record does not delete the record.
 But it does remove the disqualification if you serve DHS with your petition for expungement and the judge also directs the court order to DHS and MDH.